jezza64/jbnotes/AWS_modern_applications.md

 ![](jbnotes_images/2020-08-17-10-37-30.png)

 AWS application discovery service is a tool to understand your current stack.
 Dynatrace another tool.
 Migrate the data, make AWS the live copy, redirect the reads.

 Re-host: lift and shift.
 VM image, least invasive.

 Re-platform: e.g. move from self hosted db to AWS MySql.
 Containerize an application, e.g. docker, move to AWS.
-Use containers because this accelerates development cycle: devs and build base image, share dependencies.
+Use containers because this accelerates development cycle: dev and build base image, share dependencies.
 More people developing on the same app.

 Migration landing zone: tool to help migration, shows you what it should look like post migration.